exasol/test-db-builder-java/README.md

 ## Customer Support

 This is an open source project which is written by enthusiasts at Exasol and not officially supported.
 We will still try to help you as much as possible.
-So pleae create Github issue tickets when you want to request features or report bugs.
+So please create GitHub issue tickets when you want to request features or report bugs.

 # Table of Contents